 Trump clearly displays publicly observable off-putting behaviors.
 One does not have to be a therapist, for instance, to judge that when President Trump speaks harshly about other political figures he is violating American norms for appropriate public, or even private, behavior.

 Many people function in ways that indicate emotional immaturity, insufficient interpersonal skills, or dysfunctional thinking, feeling and behavioral patterns.
-In milder versions these dysfunctions maybe be considered personality or character styles.
+These bad habits generally constitute personality or character styles.
 Within the range of normal human character patterns are kindly folks and bullies, generous folks and selfish ones, happy folks and others who are more serious, socially agile folks and others who are socially clumsy, etc.

-More dysfunctional versions may be diagnosed as personality or character disorders, much like deafness is an organ disorder—but not a physical illness.
+More dysfunctional versions may be diagnosed as personality or character disorders, much like deafness is an organ disorder.
+Still, it would be a stretch to label personality disorders as "mental illness" just as deafness is not a physical illness.

-For instance, narcissistic personality disorder, borderline personality disorder, abusive personality, psychopathy, etc each involve excesses or absence of specific aspects of mental functioning—e.g., excesses of emotional reactivity, absence of empathy, or lack of ethical awareness.
+Narcissistic personality disorder, borderline personality disorder, abusive personality, psychopathy, etc each involve excesses or absence of specific aspects of mental functioning—e.g., excesses of emotional reactivity, absence of empathy, or lack of ethical awareness.
 Narcissistic individuals, for instance, have a handicap with regard to seeing and hearing others' concerns.
-Individuals who get labeled as having a borderline personality disorder are handicapped with a hyper-reactive amygdala that causes them to be emotionally too quick to anger and/or depression.
 Similarly, ADD is a pattern of attention deficits that cause difficulty maintaining mental focus and concentration.

 These excesses and deficits are handicaps, much like blindness or deafness, rather than mental illness.

-It is important to remember that people with these specific handicaps often have other arenas in which they function with normal or even exceptional talents.
-Negative diagnostic labeling can be problematic if it labels, and thereby stigmatizes, the full person rather than the specific disability.
+It is important to remember that people with handicaps often have other arenas in which they function with normal or even exceptional talents.
+Negative diagnostic labeling can be problematic if it labels and thereby stigmatizes the full person rather than the specific disability.

 For instance, a high proportion of successful entrepreneurs could be labeled as narcissistic.
 Yet it is their hypo-manic (high-energy) hyper-belief in their personal abilities that enables them to create businesses that employ thousands and produce new products that benefit millions.